watkinsl/IS452_Final-Project_2017/README.md

 Note: This program was developed using Python 3.

 The program doesn't require any input, so you will be able to run the program successfully once you open it.
-Once the program is finished running, a CSV file will output to the directory called, "artists.csv."
+Once the program is finished running, a CSV file will output to the directory called, "AMA-nominated_artists_info.csv."
 What the program will output to the CSV file is:
-- five rows containing artist information
+- one row of headers corresponding to related information that will be stored within that column
   - seven columns with varying types of information (i.e. name, rating, # of reviews...)
+- five rows containing artist information for each of the five artists nominated in the "Artist of the Year" award category at the American Music Awards

 What is significant about this program:
 This program aggregates data scraped from various web sources (Ticketmaster, Instagram, and Twitter) on the set of artists that were nonimated for the Artist of the Year award at the American Music Awards (AMAs).

 The AMAs decide on winners based on a myriad of factors, but one is fan interaction.
 In today's age, social media is most likely the best way an artist can interact with their fans.
 I have chosen the two social media platforms that are really conducive to interacting with an artist.
 Another way artists interact with their fans is obviously through concerts, which is where Ticketmaster comes in.
 Fans rate and review their experiences at an artist's concert, which is important for their popularity and success.